ofaruk0169/omar_blog/README.md

 npm install

-npm run production
-3. Run the blog install command, the command will run the migrate command and generate test data. php artisan blog:install
+3. Please copy the SQL file included within the folder into your PHPmyadmin